 - Travel and meet people from other regions or countries.
 Find a travel buddy via Senior Travel Buddy

-Read more: 20 Ways How To Stay Social After Retirement
+You can learn more in my article, 20 Ways How To Stay Social After Retirement

 Exercising has many benefits.
 If you exercise regularly, you strengthen your muscles, manage your weight, reduce stress, and it reduces the risks for many deathly diseases.
 It improves your physical and mental well being, and it also increases your chances of living longer.